Crystal blue eyes in dogs are beautiful to look at.

 You may have heard that blue-eyed Pitbulls are considered undesirable.

-The APBT community is not amused about this trend for very valid reasons.
+The APBT community is not amused by this trend for very valid reasons.

 The controversy revolves around certain breeds that don’t usually carry a gene that would cause this kind of coloring.